antolabarca/99-7-citric-liquid-antolabarca/README.md

 ##Game Controller
 The game controller has all of the methods required by the Mediator.
-In the future, this could be implemented using a facade pattern, but for now it just is a class with a lot of methods.

 The controller has methods for creating all of the types of panels and units described previously, and these methods also add them to the controllers list of panels and players when necessary, and add the listeners for the observer patterns.

+##Board
+This class is in charge of starting and setting up the game's board, in accordance to the background board.
+It creates the panels and their positions, and sets the panels next panels using methods from the controller

 ##Turn Phases